-- Minimise the bulk and mass of roofs and the potential for overshadowing from roofs. - 2.
+- 1. Minimise the bulk and mass of roofs and the potential for overshadowing from roofs. - 2.
 Provide eaves with a minimum length of 400mm in dwellings with pitched roofs. - 3.
 Where flat roofs are proposed, lift overruns and rooftop plant and machinery are to be obscured from view by parapets or designed to be incorporated within rooftop activities/features. - 4.
 Incorporate lift overruns and service plant etc into the design of the roof. - 5.
-Wherever possible provide landscaped and shaded areas on roofs to serve as communal private open space for residents of the building.
+Wherever possible, provide landscaped and shaded areas on roofs to serve as communal private open space for residents of the building. - 6.
+Developments should feature solar panels on rooftops and provide suitable surface area for solar collection where there is adequate access to sunlight.